MWatty/Peaches-n-Green/README.md

 * The ingredients and the method for the Tomato Soup were quoted directly from [Cully & Sully](https://cullyandsully.com/node/298)

-* The ingredients and method for the Apple & HAzelnut Crumble was inspired by [BBC Good Food](https://www.bbcgoodfood.com/recipes/rhubarb-pear-hazelnut-crumbles)
+* The ingredients and method for the Apple & Hazelnut Crumble was inspired by [BBC Good Food](https://www.bbcgoodfood.com/recipes/rhubarb-pear-hazelnut-crumbles)

 * The ingredients and method for the Falafel were quoted directly from [BBC Good Food](https://www.bbcgoodfood.com/recipes/spicy-falafels)

-* The ingredients and the method for teh Peach Cobbler were quoted directly from [BBC Good Food](https://www.bbcgoodfood.com/recipes/peach-cobbler)
+* The ingredients and the method for the Peach Cobbler were quoted directly from [BBC Good Food](https://www.bbcgoodfood.com/recipes/peach-cobbler)

 * The ingredients and the method for the Pizza Dough were quoted directly from [BBC Good Food](https://www.bbcgoodfood.com/user/4089011/recipe/2-ingredient-pizza-dough)